sumcoinlabs/sumcoinj.org/working-with-transactions.md

 ## Introduction

-Transactions are the fundamental atoms of the Bitcoin protocol.
+Transactions are the fundamental atoms of the Sumcoin protocol.
 They encapsulate a claim upon some value, and the conditions needed for that value to itself later be claimed.

 This article will discuss: